 Lifecycle

 In August, milkweed seed pods are often covered by a collection of little orange and black bugs.
-These are the nymph of the Milkweed Bug.
+These are the nymphs of the Milkweed Bug.
 This is normally the second or third generation for the year.

 Like the Monarch Butterfly, they avoid predators by feeding on milkweed, becoming too bitter and toxic to be eaten.
+Those toxin-toting devils keep the birds from eating them.

 Best Way To Contain Them In Your Garden

-Milkweed bugs complete with the monarchs for milkweed as their food source.
+Milkweed bugs compete with the monarchs for milkweed as their food source.
 If you have a large population of milkweed bugs, the best way to contain them is to pick the bugs off your plants and place them in a bucket of hot, soapy water.

 Related Posts: